 Communication and visibility of the EU is a legal obligation for all external actions funded by the EU.
-This action shall contain communication and visibility measures which shall be based on a specific Communication and Visibility Plan of the Action, to be elaborated at the start of the implementation.
+This action shall contain communication and visibility measures which shall be based on a specific Communication and Visibility Plan of the Action.
+Appropriate contractual obligations shall be included in the procurement contracts.
+The Communication and Visibility Manual for European Union External Action shall be used to establish the Communication and Visibility Plan and the appropriate contractual obligations.